HuaizhengZhang/AI-System-School/README.md

 - NVIDIA DALI [[GitHub]](https://github.com/NVIDIA/DALI)
   - A library containing both highly optimized building blocks and an execution engine for data pre-processing in deep learning applications
 - gpushare-scheduler-extender [[GitHub]](https://github.com/HuaizhengZhang/gpushare-scheduler-extender)
-  - Some of these tasks can be run on the same Nvidia GPU device to increase GPU utilization
+  - More and more data scientists run their Nvidia GPU based inference tasks on Kubernetes.
+Some of these tasks can be run on the same Nvidia GPU device to increase GPU utilization.
+So one important challenge is how to share GPUs between the pods
 - TensorRT [[NVIDIA]](https://docs.nvidia.com/deeplearning/sdk/tensorrt-developer-guide/index.html)
   - It is designed to work in a complementary fashion with training frameworks such as TensorFlow, Caffe, PyTorch, MXNet, etc. It focuses specifically on running an already trained network quickly and efficiently on a GPU for the purpose of generating a result
 - TensorStream: A library for real-time video stream decoding to CUDA memory [[GitHub]](https://github.com/Fonbet/argus-tensor-stream)